Australian Capital Territory: Utilities

 The government-owned Icon Water, formerly ACTEW, manages the territory's water and sewerage infrastructure.
-ActewAGL is a joint venture between Icon and AGL, and is the retail provider of Australian Capital Territory's utility services including water, natural gas, electricity, and also some telecommunications services via a subsidiary TransACT.
+ActewAGL is a joint venture between Icon and AGL and is a retail provider of territory utility services including water, natural gas, electricity, and also some telecommunications services via a subsidiary TransACT.

-Australian Capital Territory's water is stored in four reservoirs, the Corin, Bendora and Cotter dams on the Cotter River and the Googong Dam on the Queanbeyan River.
-Although the Googong Dam is located in New South Wales, it is managed by the ACT government.
-Icon Water owns Australian Capital Territory's two wastewater treatment plants, located at Fyshwick and on the lower reaches of the Molonglo River.
+The territory's water reservoirs are the Corin, Bendora and Cotter dams on the Cotter River and the Googong Dam on the Queanbeyan River.
+Although the Googong Dam is located in New South Wales, it is managed by the territory government.
+Icon Water owns the territory's two wastewater treatment plants, located at Fyshwick and on the lower reaches of the Molonglo River.

-Electricity for the Australian Capital Territory mainly comes from the national power grid through substations at Holt and Fyshwick (via Queanbeyan).
+Electricity for the territory mainly comes from the national power grid through substations at Holt and Fyshwick (via Queanbeyan).
 Power was first supplied from a thermal plant built in 1913, near the Molonglo River, but this was finally closed in 1957.
 The ACT has four solar farms, which were opened between 2014 and 2017: Royalla (rated output of 20 megawatts, 2014), Mount Majura (2.3 MW, 2016), Mugga Lane (13 MW, 2017) and Williamsdale (11 MW, 2017).
-In addition numerous houses in Canberra have photovoltaic panels and/or solar hot water systems.
-In 2015/16, rooftop solar systems supported by the ACT government's feed-in tariff had a capacity of 26.3 megawatts, producing 34,910 MWh.
+In addition numerous houses in Canberra have photovoltaic panels or solar hot water systems.
+In 2015 and 2016, rooftop solar systems supported by the territory government's feed-in tariff had a capacity of 26.3 megawatts, producing 34,910 MWh.
 In the same year, retailer-supported schemes had a capacity of 25.2 megawatts and exported 28,815 MWh to the grid (power consumed locally was not recorded).

-The ACT has the highest rate with internet access at home (94 per cent of households in 2014–15).
+The territory has the highest rate with internet access at home (94 per cent of households in 2014–15).